 National Trust for Historic

+Seating is limited, for RESERVATIONS call (949) 631-5918.
 Doors open at 2:00, program at 2:30.
-Free admission and refreshments.
-We are located at 1870 Anaheim Ave. northwest corner of the Lions Park complex.
-For further information call (949) 631-5918, visit www.costamesahistory.org or go to facebook/costa mesa historical society
+Free admission with free reception following at Museum at 1870 Anaheim Ave. northwest of the NCC and Library.
+Visit www.costamesahistory.org or go to facebook/costa mesa historical society for more information.

 Come enjoy the Denwar Exhibit and also check out our gift shop for Denwar and other Costa Mesa related items!